Mpongwe – Mission in Zambia

 We recognize many of the problems that people have in Zambia from Sweden.
 Unemployment e.g. Marital problems are also common.
 Getting married is often something of a business deal here, and many divorce.
 In recent years, alcohol consumption has also increased catastrophically.

 - The president himself is an example - he certainly doesn't even drink coffee or tea, says Valborg Wikström.
 But all the time, more and more beer places are springing up around us.
 There we must try intercession.
-That's what we're doing now, we're "beating" God.
+That is what we are doing now, we are "beating" God.

 - I can't see any other solution.
 I believe it is the most powerful weapon we have as Christians.